DworkinLab/EvolveResequencePipeline/SoftwareToExamine.md

 [LDx](http://petrov.stanford.edu/pdfs/86.pdf) Estimation of Linkage Disequilibrium from HighThroughput Pooled Resequencing Data

+[Pool-hmm](http://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12063/full).
+A Python program for estimating the allele frequency spectrum and detecting selective sweeps from next generation sequencing of pooled samples.

+[Nest](https://github.com/ThomasTaus/Nest).
+Simulate allele frequency trajectories **AND** estimate the effective population size for (from?)
+Pool-seq time series data.

+[PoolSeq](https://github.com/ThomasTaus/poolSeq).
+Analyze and simulate time series Pool-seq data (E&R).
+Allows estimation of N_e and quantification of **s**, as well as dominance.

 ## Some reasons to be optimistic (or not) about pooled sequencing.
 [Validation of SNP allele frequencies determined by pooled next-generation sequencing in natural populations of a non-model plant species](https://www.ncbi.nlm.nih.gov/pubmed/24244686)